Theory of correlated Chern insulators in twisted bilayer graphene: Introduction

 Here we report the first comprehensive study of the interacting electrons within the TBG narrow bands directly at $B\neq0$, and construct the phase diagram for a range of twist angles, $B$-fields and electron densities, with and without heterostrain.
-Consistent with the experimental observations, we find CCIs with $(0,\pm4)$, $\pm(1,3)$, $\pm(2,2)$, and $\pm(3,1)$, see Fig.~\ref{fig:fig1}.
-Such states are found to be stablized at higher $B$ fields for twist angles as high as $1.38^\circ$ (highest twist angle studied in this work), and for realistic heterostrain; based on analysis of their wavefunctions, we identify them as correlated Hofstadter ferromagnets (CHFs).
-Similar to HSFs, they correspond to selective population of the valley and spin flavors, but of the interaction-renormalized magnetic subbands (see Fig.~\ref{fig:fig2}).
-Upon lowering $B$ we find a first order phase transition into nearly compressible states at larger twist angles, or into incompressible states with intervalley coherence closer to the magic angle, at non-zero $s$.
-In the absence of heretostrain and at larger twist angles we similarly observe CHFs transitioning into nearly compressible states upon lowering $B$ (see Fig.~S2).
-As we lower the twist angle toward $1.05^\circ$, the incompressible $\pm(3,1)$ state extends to lower $B$ and crosses over into the finite $B$ analog of the zCI, approaching maximal sublattice polarization.
-We refer to this state as the strong coupling Chern insulator (sCI).
-The $\pm(2, 2)$, $\pm(1, 3)$ and $(0, \pm 4)$ states also cross over into sCIs upon decreasing the twist angle, but they experience a first order phase transition into IVCs at low twist angles.
-The details of this transition depend sensitively on the model parameters, as shown in Fig.~\ref{fig:fig3} and Fig.~S4.
-Because there is no symmetry distinction between them, the CHF smoothly crosses over into the sCI as the twist angle is decreased toward the magic angle, see Fig.~\ref{fig:fig3} and Fig.~S4.
-In addition to these prominent CCIs, we also find Quantum Hall ferromagnetic states (QHFMs) emanating from band edges and the charge neutrality point, CCIs with $s+t\neq \pm 4$, as well as fractional $s$ that break the magnetic translation symmetry.
+Consistent with the experimental observations, we find CCIs with $(0,\pm4)$, $\pm(1,3)$, $\pm(2,2)$, and $\pm(3,1)$, as shown in the Fig.~\ref{fig:StrainedPhaseDiagram} for the case with heterostrain { and Fig.~\ref{fig:UnstrainedPhaseDiagram} for the case without heterostrain}.
+These figures plot the single particle excitation gap at the Fermi level obtained using the self-consistent Hartree-Fock method for each electron density and each magnetic field that we studied.
+In either strained or unstrained case, CCIs are found to be stablized at higher $B$ fields for twist angles as high as $1.38^\circ$ (highest twist angle studied in this work).
+Based on an analysis of their wavefunctions, we identify them as correlated Hofstadter ferromagnets (CHFs).
+Similar to HSFs, the CHFs correspond to selective population of the valley and spin flavors, but of the interaction-renormalized magnetic subbands (see Fig.~\ref{fig:120StrainedDetails}). { Unlike HSFs however, CHFs may include -- but aren't limited to-- spin and/or valley polarized states which correspond to $B=0$ Chern insulators whose interaction renormalized bands are Landau quantized at $B\neq 0$.
+Although only metastable at $B=0$, such Chern insulators can be stabilized at $B\neq 0$ in the form of CHFs as we demonstrate in the Fig.\ref{fig:HeavyLight}(d-e).}

+{ For realistic heterostrain (Fig.~\ref{fig:StrainedPhaseDiagram}), upon lowering $B$ and at a non-zero $s$ we find a phase transition into incompressible states with intervalley coherence.
+These states break the discrete magnetic translation symmetry but preserve the combination of the discrete magnetic translation and a $U_v(1)$ valley transformation (see Sec.~\ref{sec:iks}), and therefore are the finite $B$ analogs of the IKS states \cite{Kwan2021}, albeit carrying a non-zero Chern number $t$.
+Upon lowering $B$ and at larger twist angles, the IKS states transition into nearly compressible states; at lower twist angles they remain robust down to the lowest magnetic flux studied in this work.